• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Indian meals almost always have a dry vegetable served with dal, rice and rotis.
+Indian meals almost always have a dry vegetable served with dal or kadhi, rice and rotis.
 The vegetable can vary from potatoes and tendli to cauliflower and cabbage; but is always present.

 These stir-fry sabjis come together quickly, need only a handful of ingredients and are always delicious.
 Paired with various dals, it makes the meal full of texture and taste.

-My mother and grand mother always made these as part of lunch and I have continued the same.
+My mother and grand mother always made these as part of lunch and I continue to make the same.
 Whether having it at home as part of lunch or packed in the lunch box, these work beautifully with rotis.

 This post is about a popular Gujarati style ivy gourd recipe.
 While it is popular in our households, this recipe is not easy to find in restaurants or buffets.
 It is a cozy recipe that is passed from one generation to the next but not popular commercially.